Erdogan discusses Turkey-UK relations with PM Johnson - ExBulletin

 Erdogan discusses Turkey-UK relations with PM Johnson

-President Recep Tayyip Erdogan discussed bilateral relations and cooperation in defense and trade between Turkey and the United Kingdom with British Prime Minister Boris Johnson on Friday, according to a statement from the Presidency’s Communications Directorate, reports Trend citing Daily Sabah.
+President Recep Tayyip Erdogan discussed bilateral relations and cooperation in defense and trade between Turkey and the United Kingdom with British Prime Minister Boris Johnson on Friday, according to a statement from the Presidency’s Communications Directorate, reports News.Az citing Sabah daily.

 The two leaders discussed ways to strengthen bilateral relations during the phone call, according to the statement.